Survey: A third of young Catholics expect to attend Mass less often after the pandemic

 The survey indicated that 13 percent of Catholic young adults attended Mass at least once a week before the Covid-19 pandemic, and 6 percent of respondents said they had been “very” involved with parish activities other than attending Mass.
 The crisis of Catholic clergy sexually abusing minors was the most frequently given reason for not being more active in parish life.

 Nearly three-quarters of young U.S. Catholics say they can be a good Catholic without going to Mass every Sunday, according to a new CARA survey.

-The CARA national survey, “Faith and Spiritual Life of Catholics in the United States,” polled 2,214 young adults and was conducted between July 10 and Aug.
+The CARA national survey, “Faith and Spiritual Life of Catholics in the United States,” polled 2,214 young adults between July 10 and Aug.
 16, 2020.
-The survey was designed to develop a better understanding of the faith and spiritual life of Catholics in the United States, especially Hispanics and young adults, and how to meet their needs.
+The survey was designed to develop a better understanding of the faith and spiritual life of Catholics in the United States, especially Hispanics and young adults, and to explore ways to meet their needs.

 The survey also indicated that more than one-third of young Catholics have participated in a faith-related group as an adult, with weekly Mass attenders most likely to report such participation.

 Overall, 37 percent of respondents said they had participated in at least one Catholic group during their lives; these included young adult groups (15 percent of the total), religious institute volunteer groups (9 percent), the Knights of Columbus (6 percent) and pro-life groups (5 percent).
 The most frequent participation for weekly Mass attenders was in parish or diocesan young adult groups (34 percent), religious institute volunteer groups (19 percent), pro-life groups (15 percent), the St. Vincent de Paul Society (11 percent) and the Knights of Columbus (10 percent).